How Much Time Does It Take to Get a GST Number in India?

 Frequently Asked Questions (FAQs)

-1. What is the full form of GSTIN?
+1. What is GSTIN full form?

 2. Is GST registration mandatory for all businesses?